engtuncay/engtuncay.github.io/java/java-art-a-guide-to-jdbi.md

 As a special case, when we have an insert statement with auto-generated columns (typically auto-increment or sequences), we may want to obtain the generated values.

-Then, we don't call execute, but executeAndReturnGeneratedKeys:
+Then, we don't call execute, but *executeAndReturnGeneratedKeys*:

 ```java
 Update update = handle.createUpdate(